thenisharawat/quiz-app/README.md

 # Quiz Web Application

-This is a quiz application built with the stack (MongoDB, Express.js, and Node.js).
+This is a quiz application built with the MERN stack (MongoDB, Express.js, React.js and Node.js).

 ## Features
 1. Auto admin creation when the server starts for the first time